ahmedmq/spring-cloud-app-broker-demo/README.md

 - Create `CustomCreateServiceInstanceBindingServiceWorkflow` class by implementing `CreateServiceInstanceAppBindingWorkflow` interface to generate the connection URI of the deployed service instance.
 Binding the service to an app will add the URI of the deployed instance to `VCAP_SERVICES` environment variable of the app.
 The URI is generated using the app broker configuration properties `spring.cloud.appbroker.services[0].apps[0].properties.host` and `spring.cloud.appbroker.services[0].apps[0].properties.domain`.
 These two configuration properties are also used to map routes for the deployed application.
 - Create `ServiceInstanceParametersValidatorWorkflow` by implementing `CreateServiceInstanceWorkflow` interface to validate the parameters before the service instance is created.
 The class `ServiceInstanceServiceOrder` is used to specify the order of the workflows.

+### v4:	Configure Parameter Transformer	for backing application deployment

+Update the Spring Cloud App Broker [`Parameters Transformers`](https://docs.spring.io/spring-cloud-app-broker/docs/1.1.1.RELEASE/reference/#service-instance-parameters) configuration(using properties under `spring.cloud.appbroker.services.apps.parameters-transformers`):

+- Configure `PropertyMapping` parameter transformer for the service instance using the property `spring.cloud.appbroker.services[0].apps.parameters-transformers.name` and include the `count` and `memory` properties to set deployment properties of the backing application from parameters provided when a service instance is created or updated.

+- Configure `EnvironmentMapping` parameter transformer for the app instance using the property `spring.cloud.appbroker.services[0].apps.parameters-transformers.name` and include the `count`,`memory` and `lang` properties to populate environment variables on the backing application from parameters provided when a service instance is created or updated

+- Implement a custom `ParameterTransformer` to include business logic to handle user input parameters and make it available to the service instance.
+Create a `RequestTimeoutParameterTransformer` where we are going to map a parameter from `request-timeout-ms` to an environment variable `sample-app.httpclient.connect-timeout`.

 Follow the next section for step-by-step tutorial to deploy the service broker to Cloud Foundry

 ## Deploying the Service Broker to Cloud Foundry